 is the risk-neutral probability of observing an $H$ at any particular coin toss (observing a $u$ at any particular time step), $q:=1-p$, and $p>0$.
 The constructed probability space is $(\Omega,\mc{F}_{N},\mb{F}=\{\mc{F}_{i}\}_{0\leq i\leq N},\Q)$.
 Note that $p\in(0,1)$ by \prettyref{eq:r constraint} and there are no $(\Q,\mc{F}_{N})$-negligible sets and so all results hold for all $\omega\in\Omega$.

-We follow the Cox, Ross, and Rubinstein (CRR) parametrization and set $u=e^{\sigma\sqrt{\delta t}}$ and $d=e^{-\sigma\sqrt{\delta t}}$, where $\sigma$ is the variance of the continuously compounded rate of return of $S$.
-The CRR parametrization leads to the following result. \begin{prop} Suppose $S_{t}$ follows the dynamics given by
+We follow the Cox, Ross, and Rubinstein (CRR) parametrization and set $u=\exp{(\sigma\sqrt{\delta t})}$ and $d=\exp{(-\sigma\sqrt{\delta t})}$, where $\sigma$ is the variance of the continuously compounded rate of return of $S$.
+The CRR parametrization leads to the following result. \begin{Proposition} Suppose $S_{t}$ follows the dynamics given by

 where $B_{t}$ is a standard Brownian motion.
 Consider the binomial model for $S_{i}^{n}$ with $n$ time-steps per year under the CRR parametrization.
-Then for all $t\in[0,T]$, as $n\to\infty$, $S_{nt}^{n}$ converges in distribution to $S_{t}$, where $nt$ is an integer.\end{prop} \begin{proof} See \citet{RefWorks:46} or \citet[Exercise 3.8]{RefWorks:41}. \end{proof} Note that the real world probability measure $\mb{P}$ is defined similarly but with $\tilde{p}=\frac{1}{2}+\frac{1}{2}\frac{\hat{\mu}}{\hat{\sigma}}\sqrt{\delta t}$ where $\hat{\mu}$ and $\hat{\sigma}$ are the respective empirical mean and variance of the continuously compounded rate of return of $S$.
+Then for all $t\in[0,T]$, as $n\to\infty$, $S_{nt}^{n}$ converges in distribution to $S_{t}$, where $nt$ is an integer. \end{Proposition} \begin{proof} See \citet{RefWorks:46} or \citet[Exercise 3.8]{RefWorks:41}. \end{proof} Note that the real world probability measure $\mb{P}$ is defined similarly but with $\tilde{p}=\frac{1}{2}+\frac{1}{2}\frac{\hat{\mu}}{\hat{\sigma}}\sqrt{\delta t}$ where $\hat{\mu}$ and $\hat{\sigma}$ are the respective empirical mean and variance of the continuously compounded rate of return of $S$.
 Under this parametrization, the mean and variance under the binomial model converge to the empirical values in the limit (see \citet{RefWorks:46}).

-We specify the underlying assumptions on the variable annuity with GMWB rider that are employed throughout this section. \begin{assumption} Early surrenders are not allowed.
+We specify the underlying assumptions on the variable annuity with GMWB rider that are employed throughout this section. \begin{Assumption} Early surrenders are not allowed.
 Under the static withdrawal strategy the policyholder receives $G=gP\delta t$ each time period.
 We set $T:=1/g$.
 At the end of each period the pro-rated rider fee is first deducted and then the periodic withdrawal is subtracted.
-We restrict $r>0$ and denote $\barr:=r\delta t$ and $\bar{\alpha}:=\alpha\delta t$. \end{assumption}
+We restrict $r>0$ and denote $\barr:=r\delta t$ and $\bar{\alpha}:=\alpha\delta t$. \end{Assumption}

-\begin{remUnnum} We assume $T$ is an integer.
+\begin{Remark} We assume $T$ is an integer.
 Otherwise, the results can be adapted to incorporate the final fractional period.
 Set $N=\lfloor T\cdot n\rfloor+1$ and the final period has time length of $T-\left(\frac{N-1}{n}\right)$years.
-All the parameters need to be scaled for the terminal period to reflect the shortened duration. \end{remUnnum}
+All the parameters need to be scaled for the terminal period to reflect the shortened duration. \end{Remark}